model-united-nations-of-luebeck/CMS-backend/README.md

 1. A set of initial data entries for data, that will most likely be used at every conference, e.g. member organizations, locations, forums and plenaries, is provided in the `test_data` directory.
 Simply load it as a [fixture](https://docs.djangoproject.com/en/4.0/howto/initial-data/#providing-initial-data-with-migrations) with

-   > python manage.py loaddata test_data/plenaries.json
+   > uv run manage.py loaddata test_data/plenaries.json

-   > python manage.py loaddata test_data/forums.json
+   > uv run manage.py loaddata test_data/forums.json

-   > python manage.py loaddata test_data/locations.json
+   > uv run manage.py loaddata test_data/locations.json

-   > python manage.py loaddata test_data/member_organizations.json
+   > uv run manage.py loaddata test_data/member_organizations.json

 2. Based on this initial data (from 1.) you can generate fake schools and participants for testing purposes.
 Use the custom commands in `management/commands/...`, e.g.

-   > python manage.py setup_test_delegates -n 200
+   > uv run manage.py setup_test_delegates -n 200

    or

-   > python manage.py setup_test_staffs -n 50
+   > uv run manage.py setup_test_staffs -n 50

    The `-n` or `--number` parameter is optional and specifies how many of this type shall be generated.
 If nothing is specified a sensible default number will be used.
 To populate the database with all types, use

-   > python manage.py setup_test_data
+   > uv run manage.py setup_test_data

 3. Create a conference item with the corresponding data in the Django Admin interface.
 In particular the `start_date` is essential, as it will be used to determine ages and the countdown.

 To empty the database (e.g. after a conference) you may use this command:

-> python manage.py reset_data --dump-dir PATH
+> uv run manage.py reset_data --dump-dir PATH

 This resets all conference related data but retains `Forums`, `MemberOrganizations`, `Rooms`, `Locations` as well as staff users, super users and users with first_name=`API` and last_name= `Token`.

 To export data in an anonymize manner for archive and statistical purposes run

-> python manage.py export_anonymized_data --output PATH
+> uv run manage.py export_anonymized_data --output PATH

 ## Deployment...